climatepolicyradar/data-access/README.md

 adaptor.get_by_id(document_id="id:YOUR_NAMESPACE:YOUR_SCHEMA_NAME::SOME_DOCUMENT_ID")
 ```

 All of the above search functionality assumes that a valid set of vespa credentials is available in `~/.vespa`, or in a directory supplied to the `VespaSearchAdapter` constructor directly.
+See [the docs](docs/vespa-auth.md) for more information on how vespa expects credentials.